codemismatch/rubylearning/content/pages/tutorials/ruby-socket-programming.md

 ### Add threads for concurrent clients

-Ruby’s threads are lightweight enough for simple demos.
+Ruby's threads are lightweight enough for simple demos.
 Before writing your own code, skim the dedicated [Ruby Threads](/tutorials/ruby-threads/) guide so you know how scheduling and synchronization work.

 ### Date-Time server (`p068dtserver.rb`)